denten-books/plain-text/3-format.md

 publicly" (17.1.106).
 Surface representation is further subject to professional rules of conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).
-In practice, the easy reproducibility of digital text (and image) has served to erode the efficacy of copyright restrictions.
-The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Copy technologies from photocopiers, to desktop printers, to inexpensive digital storage drives and peer-to-peer file sharing networks reduce the price of copying and dissemination to near frictionless levels.
+In practice, the easy reproducibility of digital media has served to erode the efficacy of copyright restrictions.
+The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Photocopiers, desktop printers, inexpensive digital storage drives, and peer-to-peer file sharing networks reduce the carries to the copying and the dissemination of media.

 The response from the film, game, music, and publishing industries has been to transpose mechanisms of copyright enforcement from legal down to the infrastructural levels of enforcement, as software and hardware: from Code to code.
 In the words of Charles Clark, the late British publisher and prominent copyright attorney, "the answer to the machine is in the machine